 Blindness in not less than a curse in life.
 Life would become hell when you cannot see even in broad daylight.
-Every single breathe you take would become difficult when you lose the ability to see.
-So reduce your chances of getting blind by making yourself aware with the facts and certain tips.
+Every single breath you take would become difficult when you lose the ability to see.
+To reduce your chances of getting blind by making yourself aware of the facts and certain tips.

-According to Healthline, blindness is described as “inability to see anything, even in light”.
-Blindness can be in range of partial, legal and complete.
+According to Healthline, blindness is described as “inability to see anything, even in the light”.
+Blindness can be in the range of partial, legal, and complete.
 When a person is partially blind, he or she may not be able to see the objects clearly or may find difficulty in distinguishing the objects.
 Partially blindness may cause blurred vision.
-While complete blindness can leave you in lurch and make your life miserable.
+While complete blindness can leave you in the lurch and make your life miserable.
 A completely blind person cannot see anything at all that refers to life in darkness.
-Legal blindness is defined as highly compromised eye sight.
+Legal blindness is defined as highly compromised eyesight.
 It makes you unable to see only from 20 feet away while a person with healthy eyes can see from 200 feet away.

 Eyes are an extremely sensitive and delicate organ of the body that should be properly taken care of.
-That is why, the ophthalmologist or eye specialist highly recommends to not ignoring the eye problem which may have not existed before.
-It is advised you to give extra attention on your changing eye sight with time.
-Sometimes the little ignorance can lead to big emergency.
+That is why the ophthalmologist or eye specialist highly recommends not ignoring the eye problem which may have not existed before.
+It is advised you to give extra attention to your changing eye sight with time.
+Sometimes the little ignorance can lead to a big emergency.
 You may not get your vision back so talk to your doctor and seek medical help right away to prevent future complexities.
 Early diagnosis and treatment might help you restore your vision and can highly prevent you from complete blindness.
-You may undergo specific surgery or long term medication to restore your vision and prevent vision loss.
+You may undergo specific surgery or long-term medication to restore your vision and prevent vision loss.

 Listing out certain medical or accidental conditions that may lead to complete blindness.

 1) Head Injury-